 4. How to Register as a Sole Trader Online

 The easiest way to register is to go online and fill out the HMRC application form.

-If you already complete a self-assessment tax return form, then you’ll need to fill out a CWF1 to let HMRC know that you have a new form of income.
+If you’ve already completed a self-assessment tax return form, then you’ll need to fill out a CWF1 to let HMRC know that you have a new form of income.
 Don’t register again otherwise, HMRC will expect two tax returns from you!
-You’ll need to find your UTR number and enter it on the form so HMRC can match your sole trader application to your personal gateway account.
+You’ll need to find your UTR number and enter it on the form so HMRC can match your sole trader application to your personal Gateway account.

 If you have never registered with HMRC or filled out a tax return, then you’ll need to to set you up with an online account so you can then notify them that you are a sole trader.
 In summary, you’ll need to complete the following steps: